STDevTM/STDevRxExt/README.md

 ## Let us know!

 We’d be really happy if you sent us links to your projects where you use our component.
-Just send an email to developer@stdevmail.com And do let us know if you have any questions or suggestion regarding the animation.
+Just send an email to developer@stdevmail.com And do let us know if you have any questions or suggestion.

 ## License